Treatment Options

 VMAT, Elekta’s advanced arc therapy technique, is another option to existing advanced radiation therapy techniques.
 With VMAT, single or multiple radiation beams sweep in uninterrupted arcs around the patient, dramatically speeding treatment delivery.
 Physicians can view the tumor using an imaging technology that is integrated into the treatment system to increase the precision of the treatment.
 VMAT can reduce exposure to surrounding healthy tissues and reduce treatment time.

-HDR Skin Bracytherapy
+HDR Skin Brachytherapy

 HDR Skin Brachytherapy is an alternative treatment for selected skin cancer patients, offering precise targeting and minimal side effects.
 Unlike surgery, this approach avoids damage to surrounding tissues and organs, making it suitable for highly visible areas.
 With minimal complications and scarring risk, this outpatient treatment provides several benefits: